developing-human/planting-life/README.md

 # Planting Life
-Planting Life is a web application designed to make it simple to discover native plants that will thrive based on location, sunlight, and moisture.
-The project's mission is to make this simple in order to encourage decisions which help the ecosystem.
+Planting Life is a tool which simplifies planning a native garden that will thrive in your yard.
 It's hosted at https://planting.life.

-## Why?
+The project has three main parts:
+1. Data gathering, which gathers information about plants via sources like USDA and wildflower.org.
+As a last resort, some information comes from LLMs.
+2. Frontend, the user facing React application.
+3. Backend, a Rust backend which connects the frontend to the gathered data.

+## Why is this important?
 Native plants can be eaten by local insects, which can be eaten by local birds, which leads to a thriving ecosystem.
-Non-native plants often (though not always) lack these benefits.
+Non-native plants often lack these benefits.

-## How does it work?
-The suggested plants and their images come from [planting-life-data](https://github.com/developing-human/planting-life-data), but in short it uses expert data (USDA & similar) as much as possible and fills in the blanks with LLM output.

-## TODO: How can you help?
-## TODO: Installation guide
-## TODO: License info